PyCharm enables usage of the following testing frameworks:

 - Run/debug configurations.

-- Possibility to navigate between tests and test subjects.
+- Ability to navigate between tests and test subjects.

-- Possibility to run tests from within the IDE, and view test results in the test runner UI.
+- Ability to run tests from within the IDE, and view test results in the test runner UI .
 The test results are shown on the Test Runner tab of the Run tool window.

-- Possibility to run all tests in a directory, specific test classes, test cases, or individual test methods.
+- Ability to run all tests or features in a directory, specific test classes, test cases or features, individual test methods or examples.

 - Code inspections.